sagargouda/javascript-crash-/How JS Code is executed/notes.md

     i) call stack = EC
     ii) Heap = where our objects are stored

-19) but in this keyword both this keyword and arguments object aren't present
+19) but in arrow function both this keyword and arguments object aren't present